DAS-RCN/DAS_metadata/README.md

 Here, DAS-RCN Data Management Working Group presents ***DAS metadata standard*** (v1.1.0), specifically for DAS research community to facilitate the integration of DAS measurements across experiments and increase reusability.
 This standard V1.1.0 (improved from V1.0.0) fully describes the five key components of a DAS experiment: interrogator, data acquisition, channels, cable, and fiber.
 The intent is that this metadata standard should be independent of the specific implementation and the emphasis is on the content and structure (i.e., schema).
 This also implies that the metadata is independent of the time-series data.

+**⚠️ (Feb 24, 2025) This repository has been archived and is no longer maintained.
+Please visit the [FDSN DAS metadata github respository](https://github.com/FDSN/DAS-metadata) for updates and issue tracking. ⚠️**

 ---